eccecntric-Rahul/stopwatchApp/README.md

-# React + Vite
+# Stopwatch App with React Js

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This app is a standard stopwatch with hh:mm:ss format It has following features :-
+- Play
+- Pause
+- Reset
+- Stop
+- It can also show the list of time laps.